Click on the links (below) for more details and "how to" videos.

 Find the full brownie tutorial here.

-10) last FRIDAY we made 3D handprints.
+10) We made 3D handprints.
 We used paper and markers to create simple drawings.
 My kids thought the 3D effect was pretty cool.

 You can find our 3D handprint video here.